Does Your Firm Perform an Annual Risk Assessment?

 - Keep CCO informed of modifications to the firm’s business practices or processes: This will help to ensure that previously identified risks are not exacerbated by these modifications, and also whether new risks should be considered and addressed.

-- Schedule follow up meetings to review action items based on the risk assessment: This helps ensure that the steps needed to address the identified risks are completed and fully implemented.
+- Schedule follow-up meetings to review action items based on the risk assessment: This helps ensure that the steps needed to address the identified risks are completed and fully implemented.

 - Build risk assessment findings into your annual review testing regime: This step helps the Firm ensure actions taken to deal with the identified risks are effective.

-- Build risk assessment findings into your Firm’s compliance training program: This step can help enhance your culture of compliance and make your employees knowledgeable and part of the risk identification and management process.
+- Build risk assessment findings into your Firm’s compliance training program: This step can help enhance your culture of compliance and make your employees know and part of the risk identification and management process.

 - Consider risk assessment findings when reviewing and revising your Policies and Procedures: This helps to ensure that your Firm maintains strong and effective procedures that address all the firm’s applicable risks.